LithoCoders/dailycpp/EffectiveModernC++/chapter6/example_of_bind.md

     return 0;
 }
 ```
+# Subscriber & Publisher using lambda

-Item 34 and two more resources[1] suggest to replace lambda with `std::bind`.
+Item 34 and one more resource[1] suggest to replace lambda with `std::bind`.

 The lambda version of the above code is below.
 We need to capture `this` and call private function `subcription_callback()` inside lambda.
 ```c++